awslabs/aws-cloudfront-extensions/docs/en/distribution-management/snapshot/publish-snapshot.md

-Before you can use a snapshot, you must create a snapshot first.
+Before using a snapshot, you must create a snapshot.

 1. Log in to the web console.
 2. In the left sidebar, under **Configuration**, select **Snapshot**.